ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Naturally, it makes sense to have some sort of input error handling at the start of the function.

-We'll want our function to return early if there is no Metamask extension installed, there is no wallet connected \(i.e. the `address` passed in is an empty string\), or the `message` is an empty string.
+We'll want our function to return early if there is no MetaMask extension installed, there is no wallet connected \(i.e. the `address` passed in is an empty string\), or the `message` is an empty string.
 Let's add the following error handling to `updateMessage`:

 ```javascript
 // interact.js